 Also, Look at the below image for more understanding.

 Working with the Spiral Model

 This is the risk-oriented incremental spiral model

 - Determine objective( Identification ): This phase starts with collecting all the requirements, to begin with.
-As our product gets more evolved this phase checks for system requirements.
+As our product gets more evolved, this phase checks for system requirements.
 Here two types of requirements get gathered.
-One is BRS(Business requirement specification) and the other is SRS(System requirement specifications).
+One is BRS(Business requirement specification), and the other is SRS(System requirement specifications).

 - Development and Test: This is the main phase of this model.
 The development of products and testing is done in this phase.
-Testing has been also done after software development.
+Testing has also been done after software development.

 - Next iteration planning: Here starts the next iteration.

 - It is a cyclic model.
 It works in a spiral shape, like a waterfall model, which is a linear one.

 - They use prototyping

 - This model is very flexible as compared to the waterfall model